vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/index-tap.md

-# Tanzu Application Platform 1.5 Planning and Architecture Reference
+# VMware Tanzu Application Platform 1.5 Planning and Architecture Reference

-Tanzu Application Platform Planning and Architecture Reference provides a standard architecture for deploying Tanzu Application Platform (TAP) 1.5.
-The document covers topics such as Kubernetes requirements and cluster layout for Tanzu Application Platform.
+The VMware Tanzu Application Platform Planning and Architecture Reference provides a standard architecture for deploying VMware Tanzu Application Platform (informally known as TAP) 1.5.
+The document covers topics such as Kubernetes requirements and cluster layout for VMware Tanzu Application Platform.

 | Topic   | Description  |
 |---            |---                |